 What is growth hacking?

 Growth hacking, or growth marketing, involves using digital marketing methods that are both economical and effective.
-Its aim is to develop and retain an active user base, boost sales and increase visibility.
-The main aim of growth hacking is to acquire as many users or customers as possible while minimizing costs.
+Its aim is to develop and retain an active user base, boost sales, increase brand visibility, and maximize key metrics.
+The main aim of growth hacking is to acquire as many users or customers as possible while minimizing costs through innovative strategies and performance tracking.

 What are the 4 stages of growth hacking?